gitlabhq/gitlabhq/doc/install/installation.md

 If you find a bug/error in this guide please submit an issue or pull request following the contribution guide (see `CONTRIBUTING.md`).

+**Ubuntu 12.04 x64**
+If you use Ubuntu 12.04 x64 you can setup GitLab v4 with one line script.
+Just replace gitlab.example.com with your domain name and run script as sudo user or root

+    curl https://raw.github.com/gitlabhq/gitlab-recipes/master/install/v4/ubuntu_server_1204.sh | sudo domain_var=gitlab.example.com sh

 - - -

 # Overview